Ben Simms

 Jungle Gems

-This game was released on Android and is a 'pick, match and drop' type of game.
-The challenge lay in trying to keep the rising blocks from reaching the top.
-To create this game I used several tools such as Stencyl and Affinity Designer
+An Android 'pick, match and drop' game.
+The challenge is to prevent rising blocks from reaching the top.
+Created using Stencyl and Affinity Designer.

 More2017 Jan